chaconnewu/awesome-augmented/awesomes/awesome-wpo.md

   <a href="https://github.com/jsdelivr/jsdelivr">
    jsDelivr
   </a>
-  - Similar to Google Hosted Libraries, jsDelivr is an open source CDN that allows developers to host their own projects and anyone to link to our hosted files in their websites.
+  - Similar to Google Hosted Libraries, jsDelivr is an open source CDN that allows developers to host their own projects and anyone to link to our hosted files on their websites.
   <sup>
-   &#9733 1719, pushed 2 days ago
+   &#9733 1719, pushed 126 days ago
   </sup>
  </li>
  <li>